Kenny-Haworth/Projects/TerraNova/README.md

 	<li>A Barbeque                (+20 happiness, -80 food)</li>
 	<li>A huge multi-meal feast!  (+30 happiness, -120 food)</li>
 </ul>
 <li>Quadrupled food gains from hunting.
 Yes, you read that correctly.
 Quadrupled.
-Cornucopias are a symbol of plenty, after all.</li>
+Cornucopia's are a symbol of plenty, after all.</li>
 <li>Increased material gains from the Caves and the Volcano to +40 materials and +80 materials, respectively.</li>
 <li>The Offensive Upgrades menu has been changed to the following items:</li>
 <ul>